Oasis Taiwan Porridge – Idyllic Dining in the Park

 Clay Pot Beancurd

 If I had a choice, I would rather not have any form of tofu (except when it’s the fried tofu at Sakae Sushi).
 So I was pleasantly surprised to find myself liking the clay pot beancurd.
-It was very satisfying to have the delicious beancurd in your mouth with the flavorful soup oozing out.
+It was very satisfying to have the delicious beancurd in your mouth with the flavourful soup oozing out.
 The taste was somewhat reminiscent of bak ku teh (pork rib tea).
 Yum!

 Almond Jelly & Longan